Tim Hortons: Asia

 In July 2018, Tim Hortons announced that they would open 1,500 stores in China.
 The first of these opened on February 26, 2019, in Huangpu District, Shanghai.
 By December 31, 2024, the number of stores nationwide has reached 1,022, covering 82 cities.

 The first Tim Hortons location in Thailand opened on January 18, 2020, at Samyan Mitrtown Mall in Bangkok through a franchise partnership with Thailand-based WeEat Co.
 As of January 2021, there are 10 locations operating in the country.

 The first two Tim Hortons locations in India opened on August 11, 2022, in New Delhi and Gurugram, followed by a third location, in New Delhi, on August 31, 2022.

 On February 11, 2023, Tim Hortons opened four locations in DHA, Lahore, and Gulberg, and announced to open more locations in other major cities of Pakistan.
 In January 2024, Tim Hortons opened another store in Pakistan, this time in Islamabad.

 In 2023, Japanese conglomerate Marubeni Corporation announced that they were planning to open a Tim Hortons location in Singapore, Malaysia, and to open another in Indonesia, in 2024.
 The location in Singapore officially opened at VivoCity on November 17, 2023.
-On August 30, 2024, Tim Hortons opened its first ever Tim's Signatures at 313@Somerset, Singapore which sells more upmarket coffee options, such as single-origin and filter brews.
-As of November 2024, Tim Hortons has 11 outlets in Singapore including Tim's Signature.
+On August 30, 2024, Tim Hortons opened its first ever Tim's Signature at 313@Somerset, Singapore which sells more upmarket coffee options, such as single-origin and filter brews.
+As of December 2025, Tim Hortons has 15 outlets in Singapore including Tim's Signature.
+In 2026, Tim Hortons Singapore became halal-certified.

 Tim Hortons first Malaysian store opened at IOI City Mall - the country's largest mall - in Dengkil, Selangor in August 2024.